 Srinagar, popularly known as ‘Paradise on Earth’ and 'Venice of the East’, is situated in the beautiful valley of Kashmir.
 Located on the banks of the River Jhelum, the city is renowned for its beautiful lakes, houseboats and numerous Mughal gardens.
 The word Srinagar is a combination of two Sanskrit words, ‘Sri’ meaning wealth and ‘Nagar’ meaning place.
 Therefore, the literal meaning of the term 'Srinagar' is 'the city of wealth'.

-The unmatched natural beauty and beatific surroundings make these lakes an ideal place for tourists.
+The unmatched natural beauty and beatific surroundings make Srinagar an ideal place for tourists.
 The Dal Lake is the second largest lake in the valley of Kashmir and is popularly known as the ‘Jewel in the crown of Kashmir’.
 It is located in the backdrop of the beautiful Himalayas.
-Srinagar is also known for its house boats and 'shikara' or wooden boat rides, which are available on the edges of the lakes.
+Srinagar is also known for its house boats and 'Shikara' or wooden boats, which are available on the banks of the lakes.
 Tourists can enjoy the beautiful environment while riding on the 'shikaras'.

 The Dachigam Wildlife Sanctuary is another popular tourist attraction in Srinagar.
 Covering an extensive area of about 141 sq. km, the sanctuary was declared as a National Park in 1951.
 It is home to the endangered species of red deer known as the Hangul.
 Travellers can also sight leopards, the black and brown bear, musk deer, and numerous migratory birds here.

 The Indira Gandhi Tulip Garden is also one of the major tourist attractions of Srinagar situated on the banks of the beautiful Dal Lake.
 The garden covers an area of 90 acres and contains around 70 varieties of tulip.
-A yearly 'Tulip Festival' is organised here from April 5 to 15 which is quite popular among people.
+A yearly 'Tulip Festival' is organised here in the month of April, which is quite popular among travellers.
 The festival not only attracts national tourists but travellers from all across the globe who wish to be a part of this famous event.
 Travellers also get an opportunity to enjoy the local cuisine and folk dance here.

 Visitors can purchase handicrafts and textiles that are uniquely native to the state and globally known such as Kashmiri carpets, Pashmina shawls, stoles, and wooden crafts.